Sheet Pan Pancakes

 - Spread the mixture on the sheet tray in an even layer.

-- Bake for 12-15 minutes until golden brown on top.
+- Bake for 12-15 minutes, on the middle rack, until golden brown on top.

 - Slice and serve immediately with your favorite toppings like powdered sugar, butter, and maple syrup.